 - Nominations can be for any individual, team or organisation that meets the criteria for that Award category.

 - Research Australia Membership is not a prerequisite nor is it of any advantage or disadvantage during the nomination process.

 - Each nominee requires a primary and a secondary nominator.

 - The primary nominator must an employee of a current (financial) organisation member of Research Australia.
 A person can only be the primary nominator across a maximum of two Award Categories.

 - The secondary nominator (can be an individual, team or organisation) and need not be a Research Australia member.

-- The Winners are announced at the official Awards Ceremony and Gala dinner on December 17 at the Four Seasons Sydney.
+- The Winners are announced at the official Awards Ceremony and Gala dinner on December 8 at the Metropolis Melbourne.